Charles Mathias: Final term (1981–1987)

 After Republicans gained control of the Senate in 1981, Mathias sought the chairmanship of the Judiciary Committee but was relegated to the relatively mundane chairmanship of the Rules Committee.
 He was also appointed chairman of the Government Operations Subcommittee on Government Efficiency and the District of Columbia, and accepted a seat on the influential Foreign Relations Committee, though he had to sacrifice his seat on the Appropriations Committee to do so.
 In 1982, Mathias chaired a bipartisan Senate inquiry into the methods used by the FBI in the Abscam corruption investigation, which found that dozens of officials had been named for accepting bribes without basis.
 He also served as co-chair of the Joint Committee on Printing from 1981 to 1983 and 1985 to 1987, and as a member of the Joint Committee on the Library from 1983 to 1987.

 Leading up to the 1986 elections, it was unclear whether Mathias would seek a fourth term.
 His support of President Reagan was lukewarm, which had further isolated him ideologically from his Republican colleagues.
 One delegate at the Maryland state party convention had even called Mathias "liberal swine" for his record.
 Additionally, his frequent difficulties in securing a committee chairmanship along with his low attendance rate were raising questions regarding his ability.
 However, Mathias was showing signs of seeking re-election in 1985, and dismissed any claims of ineffectiveness.
 Mathias claimed "within a matter of minutes, I can talk to any member of the Cabinet; and I could go see them within 24 hours....
 It was no accident that the Chesapeake Bay was mentioned in the President's State of the Union address.
 That took a lot of hard work".

 During this term, Mathias was also president of the NATO Parliamentary Assembly from 1985 to 1986.

 Despite initial indications otherwise, Mathias announced on September 27, 1985, that he would not seek a fourth term.
 His announcement concerned Republican party officials in the state, who feared that local Republicans had poorer election chances without Mathias at the top of the ticket.
 At the national level, Mathias' announcement came shortly after news that Republican Paul Laxalt of Nevada would be retiring as well.
 The departure of two Republican senators from swing or Democratic-leaning states was treated by Republican party leaders as a poor sign of the party's chances in the upcoming elections.
 Linda Chavez won the Republican primary for the Senate seat, but lost the general election in a landslide to Mikulski.

-Mathias remained active in his final days in the Senate, playing an important role in removing a death penalty provision in a 1986 Senate drug bill after threatening filibuster, and in preparing impeachment proceedings against federal judge Harry E. Claiborne.
+Mathias remained active in his final days in the Senate, playing an important role in removing a death penalty provision in a 1986 Senate drug bill after threatening filibuster, and in preparing impeachment trial proceedings against federal judge Harry E. Claiborne.
 Mathias' last day in the Senate was January 3, 1987, at which point he was succeeded by Mikulski.